Founder and Managing Director

 - The Five Dysfunctions of a Team

-I’ve also learned a lot from the clients I’ve worked with over the years.
-Some of them have vast amounts of experience running their small businesses, and I try to pick up a few hints and tips from them while my IT advice is flowing in the other direction!
-I feel fortunate to have met these people who’ve been able to help me along the way.
+I have also learned a lot from the clients I have worked with over the years.
+Some of them have vast amounts of experience running their small businesses, and I try to pick up a few hints and tips from them while my IT advice is flowing in the other direction.
+I feel fortunate to have met these people who have been able to help me along the way.

 What motivates you?

-I love going to work at Superfast.
+I love going to work at Superfast IT.
 To me, small business owners are like heroes who are creating and safeguarding jobs for people they genuinely care about.
 I get a real kick out of working with other business owners, helping them grow their companies and be more successful.
-It’s not like working in a big business where you’re just a number.
+It’s not like working in a big business where you are just a number.
 Smaller businesses aren’t like that, and I’m glad to be a part of something different.
 We also provide free/discounted services to local charities, and it feels good to be able to give something back.